MartinBM4/d3js-TypeScripts/modulo-visualizacion-mandatory/README.md

 You can see in the Localhost (navegator) two buttons at the top left of the sreen.

-- Now we will write a function to modify the infected values ​​that we have in _./src/stats.ts
+- Now we will write a function in _./src/index.ts to modify the infected values that we have in _./src/stats.ts
   Tips: use the same name as in _./src/stats.ts

 ```diff
 document
   .getElementById("initstats")